Germany: Inflation rose to 2.6% in December – DW – 01/06/2025

 The annual inflation rate was 0.4% higher than in November, figures from federal statistics agency Destatis showed.

-Energy prices fell by 1.7% compared with the previous year, while food prices rose by 2.0% year-on-year in December, data from the statistics office showed.
+Energy prices fell by 1.7% compared with the previous year, while food prices rose 2% year-on-year in December, data from the statistics office showed.

 Consistent rise in inflation since September